Let me introduce myself – I’m Susan M . Finch

 Mission Statement: Create marketing solutions that give you power, renewed excitement, peace of mind, knowledge, and a plan while making you look great.

-I give you control of your marketing plan AND I translate geekspeak into plain English.
-I’ll create a customized marketing plan that includes video, strategic alliances, client advocacy and then you get to choose the parts you want to do, and get my assistance with the rest, including: branding, repurposing and creating your content, and developing training materials.
+Susan Finch gives you control of your marketing plan AND translates geekspeak into plain English.
+She’ll create a customized marketing plan that includes video, strategic alliances and client advocacy.
+Susan offers clients assistance with the rest, including: branding, repurposing and creating your content, as well as developing training materials.
+Everything she does involves one or more of these elements: Create, Teach, Inspire, Advocate.

 The Turkey Shoot and Jack & Jill Tournaments